-Guidance on qualities of an MLRO
+Guidance on qualities of Money Laundering Reporting Officer

-A Relevant Person will need to consider this AML when appointing an outsourced MLRO.
+A Relevant Person will need to consider AML 13.5.1. when appointing an outsourced MLRO.
 Any external MLRO that is appointed will need to have the actual or effective level of seniority that the role requires.

 13.6.
-Responsibilities of a MLRO
+Responsibilities of Money Laundering Reporting Officer